The Graph Structure of Chebyshev Permutation Polynomials over Ring $\mathbb{Z}_{p^k}$

+Although the graph structure of Chebyshev polynomials over finite fields $\mathbb{F}_{p^k}$ and ring $\Zt{k}$ has been extensively investigated in the past decade, as reported in \cite{Umeno:permute:2018, Yoshioka:Chebyshev2k:TCAS2:2016, Yoshioka:ChebyshevPk:TCAS2:2018,Daniel:Chebyshev:2018, gassert:chebyshevaction:DM2014,Yoshioka:ISIT2023}, its structure over the ring $\Zp{k}$ remains an open question, potentially due to the high computational complexity associated with higher-degree Chebyshev polynomials.
+Notably, D. Yoshioka provided the periodicity of the Chebyshev integer sequence $\{T_n^i(x)\}_{i\ge 0}$ generated from partial initial states over the ring $\Zp{k}$ under specific assumptions~\cite{Yoshioka:ChebyshevPk:TCAS2:2018}.
+However, the exact explicit expression of the periodicity remains a subject of debate, as highlighted at the beginning of Sec.~\ref{subsec:cheby:integer}.
+The primary contributions of this paper are as follows: \begin{itemize}[\newItemizeWidth] \item We rigorously prove some new properties of Chebyshev polynomials and their derivative over the ring $\Zp{k}$.

+\item We refine and enhance the periodicity analysis of Chebyshev integer sequences over the ring $\Zp{k}$ as presented in \cite{Yoshioka:ChebyshevPk:TCAS2:2018}.

+\item We disclose the graph structure of Chebyshev permutation polynomials over the ring $\Zp{k}$ and especially how it varies with the parameter $k$, enriching the research on polynomial congruences with prime power moduli with analytic number theory.

+\item We develop an effective parameter selection strategy to thwart brute-force attacks on a key exchange protocol based on Chebyshev polynomials. \end{itemize} This paper also offers new perspectives for constructing complete permutation polynomials investigated in \cite{Weng:notePP:TIT2008,Sun:newCPP:TIT2021,Wu:CPP:TIT2023}.

 The rest of the paper is organized as follows.
-Section~\ref{Sec:Chebypre} derives the period of the Chebyshev integer sequence generated from any initial state over ring $\Zp{k}$.
+Section~\ref{Sec:Chebypre} derives the period of the Chebyshev integer sequence generated from any initial state over the ring $\Zp{k}$.
 The graph structure of Chebyshev permutation polynomials over the ring is completely disclosed in Sec.~\ref{sec:network}.
+Section~\ref{sec:application} briefly discusses some cryptographic applications of the studied polynomials.
 The last section concludes the paper.